sephajebi/home/_pages/teaching.md

-_TA at Isfahan University of Technology_
+_TA at Isfahan University of Technology:_

 1. **Computational complexity (graduate)** (instructed by Ramin Javadi -- 2019)
 2. **Elements of matrics and linear algebra** (instructed by Ramin Javadi -- 2018)